 Self-employed people should maintain records of all purchases and sales of goods and services.
 This includes all amounts received and all amounts paid out.
 Recently self-employed people must submit their tax return by the second year of self-employment, by October 31st.

 PRSI sign-up is automatic when you register for self-assessment tax as a self-employed person.
-Most self-employed people will pay Class S PRSI contributions.
+Most sole traders and self-employed people will pay Class S PRSI contributions.
 This entitles you to a limited range of social insurance payments, including:

 • Widower’s or surviving civil partner’s contributory pension